The Hugh M. & Kathryn Arant, Sr. Scholarship in Veterinary Medicine

 Vicksburg Kennel Club Inc. Scholarship Fund

-Beginning in March 2005, the Vicksburg Kennel Club Inc. established two annual scholarships to assist veterinary students with exceptional academic achievement who graduated from a Mississippi High School whose permanent residency is in one of the counties of Claiborne, Copiah, Hinds, Issaquena, Jefferson, Madison, Rankin, Sharkey, Warren, or Yazoo in Mississippi.
+Beginning in March 2005, the Vicksburg Kennel Club Inc. established two annual scholarships to assist veterinary students with exceptional academic achievement who graduated from a Mississippi high school and whose permanent residency is in one of the counties of Claiborne, Copiah, Hinds, Issaquena, Jefferson, Madison, Rankin, Sharkey, Warren or Yazoo in Mississippi.

 Mississippi State Kennel Club Scholarship